 No resources found.
 When you get an error, try to authenticate to the Google Cloud Platform with

 gcloud auth application-default login.

-In order to run PSPDFKit Server, you will need to set up a Postgres database for it.
+To run PSPDFKit Server, you will need to set up a Postgres database for it.
 To do this, go to the Google Cloud SQL Instances page and click on Create Instance.